 Team Pro is our steel frame using cast lugs and BB shell.
 Many options are possible here.

 Our forks are made from steel or carbon fiber.
-We use carbon forks from Enve, Falz/Pegoretti, Seven Cycles, Whiskey Parts Co, and Wound Up.
-They all make great products, provide a wide range of models to choose from, and all forks we sell will work with 28mm tires at a minimum.
-Our Strada Bianca model requires a fork built for medium-reach/57mm calipers; disc-brake forks are generally from Enve.
+We use carbon forks from Columbus, Enve, Falz/Pegoretti, Seven Cycles, Whiskey Parts Co, and Wound Up.
+They all make great products, provide a wide range of models to choose from, and most forks we sell will work with 28mm tires at a minimum.
+Our Strada Bianca model requires a fork built for medium-reach/57mm calipers; disc-brake forks are generally from Columbus, Enve, or Whiskey.
 Steel forks for selected Hampsten frames are made in-house here at HampCo.

 Steel has come a long way with the development of thin-walled oversized tubing, which can be heat-treated and air-hardened for maximum strength.
 This allows us to build a lighter frame that provides a livelier road feel than was the case with steel frames of the past.
 We feel because of its strength, resilience, ride, and relative ease of working that steel is still one of the best all-around materials for a bicycle frame.
-We use primarily Columbus for our steel tubing with some True Temper worked in as needed.
+We use primarily Columbus for our steel tubing.

 Aluminum is a material that seems to be making a comeback in the high-end frame market of late.
 Less dense than steel or titanium, aluminum provides more road feedback than most frames – which can be good or bad, depending on your perspective.
 We like aluminum frames here but we’re not currently offering them.